0xSpaceShard/starknet-devnet/website/docs/blocks.md

 # Blocks

-Devnet starts with a genesis block (with a block number equal to 0).
-In forking mode, the genesis block number will be equal to the forked block number plus one.
+By default, Devnet starts with a genesis block labelled with number zero.
+In [forking mode](./forking), the genesis block number is equal to the forked block number plus one.

+## Creating blocks on transaction

-By default, a new block is generated with each new transaction, but you can also [create an empty block by yourself](#create-an-empty-block).
+If you start Devnet with `--block-generation-on transaction`, a new block is generated with each new transaction.
+This is the default block generation regime.
+This mode also supports [empty block creation](#request-new-block-creation).

 ## Creating blocks on demand

 If you start Devnet with the `--block-generation-on demand` CLI option, you will enable the possibility to store more than one transaction in the pending block (targetable via block tag `"pending"`).

-Once you've added the desired transactions into the pending block, you can send a `POST` request to `/create_block` or `JSON-RPC` request with method name `devnet_createBlock`.
+Once you've added the desired transactions into the pending block, you can [request new block creation](#request-new-block-creation).
 This will convert the pending block to the latest block (targetable via block tag `"latest"`), giving it a block hash and a block number.
 All subsequent transactions will be stored in a new pending block.

 In case of demanding block creation with no pending transactions, a new empty block will be generated.